retifrav/scraps/_linux/IKEv2-VPN-StrongSwan/certificate.md

 $ pki --print --in ./certs/host-vpn.der
 ```

+Note that here certificate is set to expire in 730 days, which means that you'll need to repeat the `pki --issue` step in 2 years and also re-issue the user certificate(s), as they are issued based on this one.

 #### User certificates

 Define some variables to make sure that the common re-used values are consistent: